 4. Deposit funds to a wallet

 Unless buying cryptocurrencies instantly using either a credit or debit card, an investor will need to then deposit fiat currencies onto the platform.
 Select a payment method that offers the lowest fees per transaction.
 Typically bank and wire transfers are cheaper than using a credit or debit card, but always verify the fees involved.

-For example, eToro users can click ‘Deposit’ on your eToro account to view the available funding options.
+For example, eToro users can click ‘Deposit’ in the eToro account to view the available funding options.
 From the drop-down menu, choose a payment method and enter the minimum deposit amount required. eToro will then provide on-screen instructions to make the deposit.